Baagsma/PBQA/README.md

 ### Cache
 Unless overridden, queries using the same pattern will use the same system prompt and base examples.
 This allows a large part of the response to be cached, speeding up generation.
 This can be disabled by setting `use_cache=False` in the `ask()` method.

-_Note:_ To cache the patterns, PBQA will try allocate a slot/process for each pattern-model pair in the llama.cpp server.
+To cache the patterns, PBQA will try allocate a slot/process for each pattern-model pair in the llama.cpp server.
 As such, make sure to set `-np` to the amount of unique combinations of patterns and models you want to enable caching for.
+Then when initializing the `LLM()`, set `cache_slots` to the same amount.

+The slots are allocated in the order they are requested, filling up the first process before moving on to the next.
+If the number of slots is exceeded, the last slot is overwritten.
+Alternatively, set `cache_id` in the `ask()` method to manually pick a slot.

 ## Roadmap
 Future features in no particular order with no particular timeline: